 - (I wasn’t impressed by this.
 I had passed that up already.
 I loved the violin but didn’t want to spend most of my college days in the practice room or touring.
 I’d spent a lifetime being tied to the violin in that way, and in college I wanted a little freedom.)

 “What about the tape?
 Did you find that?”
 I was beginning to feel a tinge of impatience and even a slight dismissiveness, like a virtuoso violinist is want to become.
-A first chair violinist in excellent adult orchestras before most people even knew what a violin was, I had some of those snobbish tendencies that “stars” and “geniuses” can fall prey to.
+A first chair violinist in excellent adult orchestras before most kids even knew what a violin was, I had some of those snobbish tendencies that “stars” and “geniuses” — (or those who start to believe their own press) — can fall prey to.
 Tendencies that this incident would start to temper before long.

 “Good.
 The tape will be fine.
 Sorry you went to all that trouble, Leah.”